Private Family-Friendly Vatican and Sistine Chapel Tour

 The tour concludes in St. Peter’s Basilica, a massive church filled with artwork from some of the most celebrated artists in history.
 On this family-friendly Vatican tour, skip the long lines snaking through St. Peter’s Square and head into the most palatial church in the world.
 Once inside, admire masterpieces including the Baldacchino, La Pieta, the statue of St. Peter and more.

 Even if you aren’t an art fanatic, just the size of the basilica (two football fields) will floor you and your family.
-If you've worked up an appetite, ask your guide where to eat near the Vatican before you say Arrivederci.

 If you and your family want to take in some incredible views, climbing St. Peter’s Dome is one of the best things to do in Rome.
 Before leaving St. Peter’s Basilica, ask your guide how to access it.
 You can skip over 200 steps, which is a great option for the kids, by catching an elevator part of the way, then it’s another 320 steps after the elevator ride to the top.
 Tickets to the dome cost about 8-10 euros, but trust us, the view is worth it.